≡ Menu

 For example, let’s imagine you make a taxable gain on your shares but a loss on selling your buy-to-let property.
 Your property loss can be offset against your capital gains on shares to reduce or even wipe out the tax bill that might otherwise be due.

-See my article on avoiding capital gains tax for other strategies.
+See my article on mitigating capital gains tax for other strategies.

 Who pays Capital Gains Tax in the UK?

-A recent study of anonymised personal tax returns found that 97% of people never make any capital gains.
-And those who did were generally drawn from the ranks of the wealthy.
+A recent study of anonymised personal tax returns found that 97% of people never make any chargeable capital gains.
+Those who did were generally drawn from the ranks of the wealthy.

 Just 0.3% of people with income under £50,000 had taxable gains in an average year, compared with almost 40% of taxpayers with incomes over £5m receiving some gains.